serverless/blog/posts/2017-12-06-ci-cd-workflow-serverless-apps-with-circleci.md

 **Note**: The `save_cache` and `restore_cache` sections in the above config file, allows for caching the `node_modules` between builds, as long as the `package.json` file has not changed.
 It significantly reduces build times.

-**Note** You can review the full [config file](https://github.com/rupakg/hello-world-ci/blob/master/.circleci/config.yml) for our app.
+**Note**: You can review the full [config file](https://github.com/rupakg/hello-world-ci/blob/master/.circleci/config.yml) for our app.
 And you can review a full CircleCI [sample configuration](https://circleci.com/docs/2.0/sample-config/) file with more options as well.

 ## Implementing the Workflow
 To add our app project to CircleCI, do the following: